Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 The king was surprised, "Addam left us of his own will?
 But why?"

 Pyra removed her left earring and took it in her hands.
 Addam had left a holograph within it, a recorded message.
 "Hear me, my scions.
 I- am Addam- Origo.
 This day I seal the Aegis- away from the world.
 But this seal- is **not** for eternity. **In anticipation- of the day** that humanity becomes _worthy_ of the Aegis's power, I entrust her _to posterity._ She is our hope. **When mankind** has matured, and learned to live better lives, **she will answer** your call, **and return** to you. **Trusting** that day will come, I leave my _final wish_ to you..."
-And that's the end of the recording; she put it back on.
+At the end of the recording; she put it back on.

 She continued, "Addam foresaw- **much confusion** and hardship in the world ahead. *And when I seemed unsure, he told me something. **'This, is a Trial.'***"